 An interesting and unique castle in stunning Highland Perthshire, Castle Menzies is sure to leave a lasting impression on anyone interested in historic Scottish castles.

-The island castle where Mary Queen of Scots was imprisoned and forced to abdicate, it is now in ruins but the remains are protected and accessible via a ferry from nearby Kinross.
+The island castle where Mary Queen of Scots was imprisoned and forced to abdicate, is now in ruins, but the remains are protected and it is a fabulous way to spend an afternoon.